LazyRen/LazyRen.github.io/_posts/devlog/Blog/2021-01-06-wsl2-avoid-windows-filesystem.md

 ### Windows Terminal

-Change starting direcotry to the root folder of the user.
+Change starting directory to the root folder of the user.
 Add below line to the ubuntu profile from `settings.json`.

 ```json